emmercm/igir/docs/roms/matching.md

 igir [commands..] [options] --input-min-checksum SHA256
 ```

 This option defines the _minimum_ checksum that will be used based on digest size (below).
-If not every ROM in every DAT provides the checksum you specify, Igir may automatically calculate and match files based on a higher checksum (see above).
+If not every ROM in every DAT provides the checksum you specify, Igir may automatically calculate and match files based on a higher checksum (see above), but never lower.

 The reason you might want to do this is to have a higher confidence that found files _exactly_ match ROMs in DATs.
-Just keep in mind that explicitly enabling non-CRC32 checksums will _greatly_ slow down scanning of files within archives.
+Just keep in mind that explicitly enabling non-CRC32 checksums will _greatly_ slow down scanning of files within archives (see "quick scanning" above).

 Here is a table that shows the keyspace for each checksum algorithm, where the higher number of bits reduces the chances of collisions: